 int Integer0, Integer1; Integer0 = 510; Integer1 = 511; if ((Integer0 - Integer1) == 0) printf("ZF set, execute this block.\n"); else printf("ZF not set, execute this block.\n");

 We have two integers, one is set to 510 and one to 511.
 If we subtract the two we wind up with the obvious answer of -1.
 To start easing you into thinking about things in terms of assembly consider these two integers being stored in some general purpose register.
 For this exercise, they can’t be in the same register.
 Now, we know we have two registers one with 510 stored and one with 511.
 We’re going to perform a subtraction on them and then compare their result to 0.
-Since their result isn’t discarded and used to determine which block of code to execute (the printf’s) we have to have some method of determining which block is to be executed.
+Since the result of the subtraction isn’t discarded we’re going to use it to determine which block of code to execute (the printf’s).
 In this instance the processor will execute the respective instructions to complete the operation, set the zero flag in the status register, and then execute some conditional instruction that will pick the appropriate block to execute based on the status of the zero flag!

 Let me translate this to assembly to help you wrap your head around it.

 mov rax, 510 mov rbx, 511 sub rax, rbx jnz zf_not_set lea rcx, offset zf_set_string call printf jmp end .zf_not_set: lea rcx, offset zf_not_set_string call printf .end: ret

 Alright, don’t run just yet.
 This is a lot simpler than it looks.
 If we recap the logic I walked through above you’ll remember we put 510 and 511 in a general purpose register – I chose

 RBX for simplicity.
 Then we perform a subtraction using the

 sub instruction.
 Now here’s what’s interesting, assuming you know very little if anything about assembly, some instructions will set the status flags based on their result saving the need for using some compare instruction like